ConservationColorado/conservationcolorado.github.io/content/en/blog/oauth2-intro/index.md

 ### What I'll discuss

 In this article, I'll talk about OAuth2.0 as a way for users to authorize your application to access their data and act on their behalf.
+In more technical terms, you'll learn how to create an OAuth client application.

 ### What I'll save for later